 “I am a slow walker but I never walk back”

 In our world of instant gratification and pace, the adjective “slow” is not given much positive press.
 To be busy, to move with purpose, to have “relentless” drive are heralded as the way we should live.
 I was a firm believer in the contrast of everything “slow” stood for until very recently: pace, passion and energy were my prerequisites for teaching, and indeed life.

 An interest, dare I say it, an obsession in the value of slowing down has began to ironically keep me awake at nights.
-So much so that I have started writing a book: ‘Slow Teaching’: a guide to finding calm, organisation and impact in the classroom’ The book will be published by John Catt Education in early 2018.
+So much so that I have started writing a book: ‘Slow Teaching: On finding calm, clarity and impact in the classroom’ The book will be published by John Catt Education in early 2018.
 The benefits I have had from writing regularly over the past year have been huge, this is merely an extension of a new habit.
-Ideally it will hopefully will offer something positive to assist teachers in the demanding day to day business of teaching.
-The contents page currently explores the following areas:
+Ideally, it will hopefully will offer something positive to assist teachers in the demanding day to day business of teaching.
+The contents page is as following:

 - The minimalistic classroom.

 - An actor’s paradise: the non-verbal in the classroom.

 - Efficient teacher talk.